LumaBrowser Documentation

 Webhook Payload

-When a matching request is intercepted, this payload is POSTed to your sendTo URL:
+When a matching request is intercepted, this payload is POSTed to your sendTo URL.
+Note that request is a composite envelope: it carries the outbound request metadata and nests the captured response inside it.

 {